-- Solicitation: Unauthorized solicitation, sale or promotion of any goods or services in University owned or operated property, including residence halls, or at University sponsored events. - Theft - Attempted or actual theft of and/or damage to University properties, property of a member of the University community or other personal or public property - Unauthorized possession of University property or the property of others: and/or - Theft or other abuse of computer equipment, network, or facilities, including illegal or unauthorized downloading of files.
-(See Acceptable Usage Policy for Technology) - Violation of Laws: Violating local, state, and federal laws, regulations or ordinances. - Weapon Violation: Use, possession, or storage of any firearms, firearm replicas, or other items that can be mistaken for firearms, ammunition, air rifles, slingshots, paintball guns, swords, knives with blades longer than 3' (other than kitchen utensils used and possessed solely for that purpose), tasers, and anything else that can cause intentional bodily harm to others and, other weapons, or objects that could be construed as weapons, on University Premises.
+- B14 Regulation Violation: Any violation of other published University Policy. - B15 Sanction Violation: Violating or failing to comply with the terms of any interim measure or student conduct sanction imposed in accordance with Honor Board or other University procedures, including the failure to complete sanctions by the stated deadline. - B16 Sexual Misconduct: (See Sexual Misconduct Policy, University Policies, Section X).
+Sexual Misconduct is a form of sexual and gender based discrimination.
+It is a broad term that includes Sexual Violence, Intimate Partner Violence, Stalking, and Sexual Harassment.
+The Sexual Misconduct Policy prohibits acts of sexual misconduct, prohibits retaliation against anyone who files a complaint or participates in the investigation of a complaint, and prohibits intentional false reporting of sexual misconduct. - B17 Solicitation: Unauthorized solicitation, sale or promotion of any goods or services in University owned or operated property, including residence halls, or at University sponsored events. - B18.01 Theft - B18.02 Attempted or actual theft of and/or damage to University properties, property of a member of the University community or other personal or public property - B18.03 Unauthorized possession of University property or the property of others: and/or - B18.04 Theft or other abuse of computer equipment, network, or facilities, including illegal or unauthorized downloading of files.
+(See Acceptable Usage Policy for Technology) - B19 Unauthorized Use of the University's Name: Any unauthorized use of the University's name, logo, or other representation. - B20 Violation of Laws: Violating local, state, and federal laws, regulations or ordinances. - B21 Weapon Violation: Use, possession, or storage of any firearms, ammunition, knives with blades longer than 3" in length, other weapons, or objects that could be construed as weapons, on University Premises.
 Illegal or unauthorized possession of explosives, dangerous chemicals or any other items of any kind that pose a potential hazard to the safety or health of others on University Premises.
-Brandishing a weapon or an object, which appears to be a weapon, in a threatening manner.